1234quan1234/CSTTNT_DA1/README.md

 ## 📝 License

-This project is for educational purposes as part of the CSTTNT course at [University Name].
+This project is for educational purposes as part of the CSTTNT course at HCMUS.

 ---